retr0gr4d3/Rooocus/readme.md

 This fork further enhances the 'focus' idea, by removing options from the webui.

 - Auth has been enforced.
-(Default: `user`:`pass`.
-Change in webui.py at the end of the file.)
+(Default: `user`:`pass` - change in webui.py)
 - The History Log access link has been hidden.
-- Aspect Ratios have been altered.
+- Aspect Ratio choices have been reduced by `17`.
+New options have been added.
+- Default number of images generated reduced from `2` to `1`.
+- Maximum number of images that can be generated reduced from `32` to `8`.

 <details>
     <summary>Original README</summary>